-A total of 35 million hectares (38 per cent) of the Eucalypt forest type is in Queensland and 16 million hectares (18 per cent) are in New South Wales.
-Thirty-three million hectares (36 per cent) are on leasehold land and 26 million hectares (27 per cent) are on private land (Table 1).
-Seventeen million hectares (18 per cent) are on nature conservation reserves.
-River red gum (E. camaldulensis) is the most widely distributed eucalypt, and is found in all Australian mainland states.
-The forests of south-eastern Australia contain a wide range of dominant eucalypt species, including major commercial timber species such as mountain ash (E. regnans), messmate stringybark (E. obliqua), alpine ash (E. delegatensis), silvertop ash (E. sieberi), blackbutt (E. pilularis) and spotted gum (C. maculata).
+A total of 35 million hectares (35%) of the Eucalypt forest type is in Queensland and 20 million hectares (20%) are in the Northern Territory.
+Thirty-two million hectares (32%) are on leasehold land, a further 32 million hectares (32%) are on private land and 18 million hectares (17%) are on nature conservation reserves (Table 1).

+River red gum (Eucalyptus camaldulensis) is the most widely distributed eucalypt, and is found in all Australian mainland states.
+The forests of south-eastern Australia contain a wide range of dominant eucalypt species, including major commercial timber species such as mountain ash (E. regnans), messmate stringybark (E. obliqua), alpine ash (E. delegatensis), silvertop ash (E. sieberi), blackbutt (E. pilularis) and spotted gum (Corymbia maculata).

-MAP 1 Distribution of Eucalypt native forest, 2013
+MAP 1 Distribution of Eucalypt native forest, 2018